 Logo HR Excellence in Research for the UEW - granted!

-the University's efforts to create friendly working environment, opportunities for career development and transparency in the recruitment process.
+recognition of the University's efforts to create friendly working environment, opportunities for career development and transparency in the recruitment process.

 HR Excellence in Research award is awarded by the European Commission to the institutions that, by implementing the principles of "The European Charter for